 Selling a tenanted property: three frequently asked questions

-At LDN Properties, we’ve worked with many homeowners to buy their tenanted houses and flats, and these are the top three questions we’re most frequently asked about selling:
+At LDN Properties, we’ve worked with many homeowners to buy their tenanted houses and flats without incurring any estate agent fees, and these are the top three questions we’re most frequently asked about selling:

 ✅ Does having tenants hurt or help the sale price of my home?